Oct 05 2008

 Take a “behind-the-scenes” visit to a Haunted House.

-Here are two more games I’m adding it to The Best Websites For Learning About Halloween.
-They aren’t specifically related to Halloween, but they are word games with a spooky theme.
+Here are two games that aren’t specifically related to Halloween, but they are word games with a spooky theme.

 Lanternfish, formerly Boggles World, has an excellent collection of hand-outs on Halloween designed for English Language Learners.